alexkritchevsky

 2. Server-side templating: Server-side HTML document construction used to be the bread-and-butter of web-development.
 Run some SQL queries, iterate over the output, create HTML corresponding to each thing you read, accidentally parse a bunch of user data as JS and let it run arbitrary code in the browser, send over the wire…

-In a language like PHP, since you were generating HTML instead of just writing it verbatim, you could freely use PHP’s ability to abstract to invoke functions inside of the HTML generation.
-Great, but limited to the server-side, so it doesn’t solve dynamically updating in the browser.
+In a language like PHP, since you were generating HTML instead of writing it verbatim, you could freely use PHP’s ability to abstract to invoke functions inside of the HTML generation.
+It works great, but limited to the server-side, so it doesn’t solve dynamically updating in the browser.
+Also, mixing languages together in one file is always worse (in terms of development abstractions like syntax highlighting and debugging) than working in one language at a time.

 3. Imperative UI: Of course you can always generate dynamic, abstractable HTML in Javascript code directly.
-That’s what JQuery ended up being used for:
+That’s what JQuery ended up being used for a lot of the time:

 $body.append($("<div>").attr('class', 'specialButton').click(doSomething))